-Effective July 1, 1996, all qualified regular and probationary employees began participating in the California Public Employee Retirement System (CalPERS), a cost-sharing multiple-employer defined benefit plan administered by CalPERS.
-Benefit provisions under the Plans are established by State statute and District resolution.
+Effective July 1, 1996, all qualified employees began participating in the California Public Employee Retirement System (CalPERS), a cost-sharing multiple-employer defined benefit plan administered by CalPERS.
+Benefit provisions under the Plan are established by State statute and District resolution.
 CalPERS issues publicly available reports that include a full description of the pension plans regarding benefit provisions, assumptions and membership information that can be found on the CalPERS website.